phantomics/seed/README.md

 npm install -g gulp
 ```

-You will probably need superuser-level permissions to do this, so on Linux and OSX the full command will probably be:
+If you installed Node using the second or third option above, you will probably need administrator-level permissions to do this, so on Linux and OSX the full command will most likely be:

 ```
 sudo npm install -g gulp